-Vasil Savov, Holger Weishaupt and Fredrik Swartling
+Vasil Savov, Gabriela Rosén, Holger Weishaupt and Fredrik Swartling determination in the brain.

-Tumor recurrence is the main cause of death in children with medulloblastoma.
-In this project we are studying how MYCN interacts with SOX9, a transcription factor involved in glial fate determination in the brain.
 Few scattered SOX9-positive cells are found in GTML tumors that are similar to Group 3 or Group 4 human MB.
 By using a combination of Tet-ON and Tet-OFF inducible systems we managed to target this rare population of SOX9-positive GTML tumor cells in vivo to show how they were capable of initiating recurrence after primary tumor removal.
 The relapsed medulloblastoma has similar characteristics as the initial one but develops at a distant site in the brain, in line with recent human tumor data.
-We further showed that isolated metastases in Group 4 patients had consistently higher SOX9 levels as compared to corresponding primary tumors.
+We further showed that isolated metastases in Group 3/4 patients had consistently higher SOX9 levels as compared to corresponding primary tumors.
 Further characterization of SOX9-positive cell types will help us understand the mechanisms behind metastatic medulloblastoma recurrence.